 Temperature changes: As temperature increases, the amount of dissolved oxygen in a particular solution decreases.
 In addition, temperature changes affect the permeability of the membrane and thus the diffusion current.

 Salinity or concentration of dissolved salts in the solution: Detector sensitivity increases exponentially as salt concentration increases.

-Flow rate of the solution: There are several different components present in the total probe current from the detector.
+The flow rate of the solution: There are several different components present in the total probe current from the detector.
 These components change with time if additional dissolved oxygen from the solution is not passed through the membrane.
 As a result, the probe must be moved through the solution if accurate results are desired.

 Dissolved Oxygen -Measurement in Water Sources (Fig. 2):

 Pollutants in the waterways block sunlight and poison and kill aquatic plants and animals, thus interfering with the biological balance of the waterways.
-The body of water that formerly generated oxygen from the plants and animals now demands oxygen from the atmosphere.
+The body of water that formerly generated oxygen from plants and animals now demands oxygen from the atmosphere.
 An accepted indicator of overall water pollution is the level of dissolved oxygen, which is measured in parts per million (ppm).